In real estate, price excites people—but legality protects them.

 • Start verification before booking

-• Reconfirm before signing the Agreement to Sell
+• Recheck before signing the Agreement to Sell

-🚫 Never rush legal checks due to discounts, pressure tactics, or “limited-time offers”.
+🚫 Never rush legal checks due to discounts or pressure tactics.

 You must verify: